1500-Shubham/SpringNexus/Readme.md

 - K8s Points to Note-
     - Change the OLLAMA_SERVER_URL to explicitly use port 11434: -> http://ollama-service:11434/api/generate {if not port mentioned then listen to 80 port like http://ollama-service:80}
+    - Database connection use host->service name use for DNS resolution